Struct sequoia_openpgp::cert::CertParser

 Creates an iterator that yields the first n elements, or fewer if the underlying iterator ends sooner.
 Read more

-An iterator adapter similar to fold that holds internal state and produces a new iterator.
+An iterator adapter which, like fold, holds internal state, but unlike fold, produces a new iterator.
 Read more

 Creates an iterator that works like map, but flattens nested structure.
 Read more